10 Best HVAC Companies in Little Elm, TX

 • Heat pump: Heat pumps exchange warm and cool air between your house and the outdoors.
 They don't make their own heating and cooling, so they work more efficiently in more temperate climates and may not be as effective during Little Elm's hot summers.

-• Packaged heating and air: Packaged HVAC systems are a practical choice for smaller houses.
-These systems have a single heating and cooling unit, normally located in a basement or attic.
-They're small, cost-effective, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a smart choice for smaller houses.
+They have a single cooling and heating unit, typically in a basement or attic.
+This unit is often compact, cost-effective, and easy to maintain.

 HVAC Unit TypeCost